 A native Missourian, General Coffman graduated from the University of Missouri-Columbia in 1983.
 She worked in development for children’s hospitals and pediatric research for several years before completing law school at Georgia State University College of Law in Atlanta in 1991.

-As Colorado’s Attorney General, Cynthia H. Coffman maintains a commitment to her office’s mission of providing ethical, professional and independent legal services to the State of Colorado and all of its citizens.
+As Colorado’s Attorney General, Cynthia H. Coffman maintained a commitment to her office’s mission of providing ethical, professional and independent legal services to the State of Colorado and all of its citizens.